 This requirement refers to tangible property that has a useful life of more than one year and costs of \$5,000 or more.
 Such equipment may only be purchased per the conditions of the approved contract or grant agreement.
 Should the contract be terminated, any equipment purchased under this program shall be returned to the Division.

 Real Property Management

-This requirement does not apply to DMH/DD/SAS contracts.
+This requirement does not apply at the local level.

 G. MATCHING, LEVEL OF EFFORT, EARMARKING